 How much National Insurance do self-employed workers have to pay?

-Self-employed workers have to pay two types of National Insurance contributions (NICs) - class 2 and class 4 contributions.
+Self-employed workers currently have to pay two types of National Insurance contributions (NICs) - Class 2 and Class 4 contributions.

-Class 2 NICs are currently paid at a flat rate of £3.15 a week.
-However, this is only payable if you earn profits above the Class 2 threshold of £6,725 (for the tax year 2022/23).
+Class 2 NICs are paid at a flat rate of £3.45 a week.
+However, this is only payable if you earn profits above the Class 2 threshold of £6,725 (for the tax year 2023/24).
+Class 2 NICs are being abolished from April 2024.